amaurypm/extract_fragment/README.md

 ```

 ## Output
 PDB files containing the fragments.
-If the sequence from the PDB does not corerspond with the sequence specified in the fragment file a warning will be printed and not PDB will be saved (it happens, a lot, almost for half the fragments.
+If the sequence from the PDB does not correspond with the sequence specified in the fragment file a warning will be printed and not PDB will be saved (it happens, a lot, almost for half the fragments.
 I don't know why)